pyvista/pyvista/doc/api/readers/index.rst

 The :class:`PointCellDataSelection` is inherited by readers that support inspecting and setting data related to point and cell arrays.

+The :class:`TimeReader` is inherited by readers that support inspecting and setting time or iterations for reading.

 .. autosummary::
    :toctree: _autosummary